jserrao/commando/command-line-basics/basics.md

 71.    ls (spits out list of directory view)
 72.    scp -r /Users/username-here/desktop/dir ssh-username-here@ftp.domain.com:/home/user/public_html/dir (scp securely copies a directory from one place to another)
 73.    pwd | tr -d '\n' | pbcopy (copies command line path in OSX - h/t: bradlanders.com) - make an alias of this so its less crazy next time: alias cpwd="pwd | tr -d '\n' | pbcopy"
-74.    cpwd (will copy a path to your clipboard, after you make the alias in the above step)
+74.    cpwd (will copy a path to your clipboard, after you make the alias in the above step - aliases will only work locally - YOUVE BEEN WARNED!)